cloudfoundry-samples/pong_matcher_django/README.md

 Now follow the [interaction instructions](#interaction-instructions).

 NB: you can also use Foreman to run the migrations and start the app server with `foreman start`.
-However, foreman defaults to a different port (5000), so be sure to export the test host with port 5000 instead of 8000.
+However, Foreman defaults to a different port (5000), so be sure to export the test host with port 5000 instead of 8000.

 ## Interaction instructions